 The digital banking framework is supported by four primary pillars: omnichannel banking, modular banking, open banking, and smart banking.

-Omni-channel banking involves setting up a central digital hub where all banking channels merge and then disperse for customers to use.
+Omni-channel banking involves setting up a central digital hub where all digital channels merge and then disperse for customers to use.
 The conventional approach was based on siloed channels where everything had to be managed separately.
 However, bringing everything to the same place orchestrates customer interactions across any touchpoint.

 Smart banking allows banks to leverage technology to move expensive in-branch activities to online platforms.
 It allows banks to take an intelligent approach to customer service and provide multiple products from small kiosks or mobile devices.